Sherwood Sandstone Group

 The Sherwood Sandstone Group is a Triassic lithostratigraphic group (a sequence of rock strata) which is widespread in Britain, especially in the English Midlands.
 The name is derived from Sherwood Forest in Nottinghamshire which is underlain by rocks of this age.
 It has economic importance as the reservoir of the Morecambe Bay gas field, the second largest gas field in the UK, and the Wytch Farm oil field in Dorset, the largest onshore oilfield in Western Europe.
+The rock strata of the group is largely unfossiliferous, though the Otter Sandstone in Devon has provided an important Middle Triassic fauna.

 Geographical extent

 The Sherwood Sandstone Group is present in a number of sedimentary basins throughout the United Kingdom, where regional subsidence during the Triassic allowed sediments to accumulate and be preserved.

 Northwest England: the East Irish Sea and Solway Basins

 The Sherwood Sandstone Group in onshore Northwest England comprises the Cheshire Basin and the eastern edge of the East Irish Sea and Solway Basins.
 The Sherwood Sandstone Group is found as bedrock in the Vale of Eden, on the coast of Cumbria, in Lancashire and in Cheshire.
 The Sherwood Sandstone in Cumbria and Lancashire is mostly obscured by superficial deposits, with a notable exception being the cliffs at St Bees Head which are formed in the Chester Formation, the lowermost formation within the group.
-Cities which are built on the Sherwood Sandstone include Preston, Lancashire, Carlisle, Manchester, Liverpool, and Chester.
+Cities which are built on the Sherwood Sandstone include Preston, Carlisle, Manchester, Liverpool, and Chester.

-Offshore, the Sherwood Sandstone Group is present as bedrock beneath the Irish Sea seabed as far east as the Isle of Anglesey and the Isle of Man.
+Offshore, the Sherwood Sandstone Group is present as bedrock beneath the Irish Sea seabed as far west as the Isle of Anglesey and the Isle of Man.
 The Sherwood Sandstone also crops out onshore in the northeastern Isle of Man.